gitpan/Ogre/README.txt

-Perl-Ogre version 0.22
+Perl-Ogre version 0.23
 ======================

 This is a Perl binding for OGRE, Object-Oriented Graphics Rendering Engine, a C++ library found at http://www.ogre3d.org/ .

-The wrapping is currently incomplete, but we're now able to run "Basic Tutorial 5" in Perl (see examples/README.txt).
+The wrapping is currently incomplete, but we're now able to run OGRE's "Basic Tutorial" 3 and 5 in Perl (see examples/README.txt).

 There is no documentation yet, which is no doubt frustrating.